Italy's Benetton to join fund for Rana Plaza victims

 MILAN Italian fashion retailer Benetton will pay into a fund set up to compensate victims of the 2013 Rana Plaza factory collapse in Bangladesh that killed more than 1,100 people, the company said on Friday.

-Benetton's decision to contribute to the Rana Plaza Donors Trust Fund came following a petition organised by international advocacy group Avaaz and containing more than 1 million signatures calling for such action.
+Benetton's decision to contribute to the Rana Plaza Donors Trust Fund came following a petition organized by international advocacy group Avaaz and containing more than 1 million signatures calling for such action.

 The Donors Trust Fund was set up to pool resources from a number of public institutions and private companies to compensate 5,000 people affected by the Rana Plaza disaster.